Spiky03/discord-ai-bot/README.md

 ## Roadmap

-- Setup channels ids to allow the bot only in specific channels
 - Implement multiple servers support (copying commands?)
 - Check (and fix if necessary) `Dockerfile` and `docker-compose` setup
 - Review installation and usage instructions